 • People were treated with respect, compassion and kindness, by staff who promoted equality and valued diversity.
 Staff understood the importance of valuing people's individual backgrounds, cultures and life experiences.
 People were complimentary about the approach of the staff team.
-A relative told us, "You feel like you're in your own home."
+One person said, "They all do anything for us.
+You've only got to ask."
+Another person told us, "The staff are good, all of them.
+Couldn't get any better."